jagrutifrankdemo/spacebardemo/README.md

 Project is divided into two modules ( two seperate brances)
   Projects:
-Spring-boot-demo-core à this is the core library for the project.
+---Spring-boot-demo-core à this is the core library for the project.
 It consist of DTO’s ( data transfer object/ models required for multiple projects- micro services)

-Spring-boot-demo- frank ( it has redis model, repository )
+--Spring-boot-demo- frank ( it has redis model, repository )